In-person classes resume for many KMC students

 |1

-This work, In-person classes resume for many KMC students [Image 3 of 3], by A1C Andrew Alvarado, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, In-person classes resume for many KMC students, by TSgt Jocelyn Ford, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT